LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_PCG.rst

   supplied.

-The SUNLinSol_PCG module defines implementations of all "iterative" linear solver operations listed in the section :numref:`SUNLinSol.API`:
+The SUNLinSol_PCG module defines implementations of all "iterative" linear solver operations listed in :numref:`SUNLinSol.API`:

 * ``SUNLinSolGetType_PCG``